We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 Here’s how it did go.

-You board at Atrium level, which is home to sweeping Swarovski crystal stair cases , water features and huge chandeliers.
+You board at Atrium level, which is home to the sweeping Swarovski crystal stair cases this cruise line is known for , water features and huge chandeliers.

 She is very sparkly.
 Very Swarovski.
 Very extra.
 And I loved it.